IBM/microservices-traffic-management-using-istio/README.md

 ## Part B:  Modify sample application to use an external datasource, deploy the application and Istio envoys with egress traffic enabled

 In this part, we will modify the sample BookInfo application to use use an external database, and enable the Istio envoys for egress traffic.
 Please ensure you have the Istio control plane installed on your Kubernetes cluster as mentioned in the prerequisites.
-We will run these commands from the outside the 'demo' folder we cloned the source code repository in at the beginning.
+We will run these commands from the outside the `demo folder we cloned the source code repository in at the beginning.

 ## 5. Create an external datasource for the application